 But let’s go further… Have you ever heard about San Fruttuoso bay?

-Usually I love also to swim or snorkel in the bay.
+Usually we love also to swim or snorkel in the bay.

 This focaccia is different from the usual ones.
 It is not made with yeast, but it is filled with a soft cheese made from cow’s milk.

-For those of you who want to learn to make it, I suggest to join a special cooking lesson where a local expert will reveal you the secrets to make a great focaccia with cheese!
+For those of you who want to learn to make it, we suggest joining a special cooking lesson where a local expert will reveal to you the secrets to make a great focaccia with cheese!

 Getting a gelato, a piece of focaccia or stopping in one of the little restaurants, scattered among the alleys of this small town, to eat a pizza is just the best way to end the day.